List§

 .add(xs: Array[*]): voidimpure

-be added to the end of the List
+be added to the end of the List.

-event will be emitted on the List
+An added event will be emitted on the List for each added element with arguments

 const list = new List([ 4, 8, 15 ]);